codeforamerica/tofu-modules-aws-cloudfront-waf/README.md

 block requests over 8KB in size, via the `SizeRestrictions_BODY` rule.
 We can override this to exclude certain paths that are used for file uploads.

+The new rule created by this override will be given the priority of `301`, to ensure it comes directly after the common rule set.

 > [!NOTE]
 > The `constraint` field defines how the path is matched.
 Valid values are:
 > `EXACTLY`, `STARTS_WITH`, `ENDS_WITH`, `CONTAINS`, `CONTAINS_WORD`.